 Finally, the last type of arraigo: arraigo social (also called the social roots procedure).
 This is, without any doubt, the most demanded procedure within the 4 existing ones.

-So let’s see what are the main important requirements to formalize the application for temporary residence due to social roots.
+So let’s see what are the main requirements to formalize the application for temporary residence due to social roots.

 Demonstrating the 3 years of residency for social roots